 The Den.
 The stadium which can arguably produce the best football atmosphere in the world in relation to the number of fans that make it.
-There is truly no other place on Earth quite like it Despite the horrendous reputation that the British press has given Millwall Football Club, and subsequently forced down the British public's throats, the ground truly is a family friend vicinity which holds around 13,000 passionate, friendly and banter-loving football fans who al just want to see their beloved football team win.
+There is truly no other place on Earth quite like it.
+Despite the horrendous reputation that the British press has given Millwall Football Club, and subsequently forced down the British public's throats, the ground truly is a family friend vicinity which can hold up to 20,000 passionate, friendly and banter-loving football fans who all just want to see their beloved football team win.
 If you're in and around Bermondsey at 3:00pm on a Saturday afternoon, pop in and see for yourself.
 Tickets range from £10-£28 depending on age and seating area.

 Sports fans from time to time can get a little unruly.
 Opposing football fans especially enjoy beating each other around the head with whatever they can lay their hands on.
 It is unfair to tarnish all fans this way though because not everyone is like that.
 Going to watch a football team should be an enjoyable occasion and often is.